Analyzing Oasis Midstream Partners (OMP) and Its Competitors

-Oasis Midstream Partners (NASDAQ: OMP) is one of 37 publicly-traded companies in the “Drilling oil & gas wells” industry, but how does it weigh in compared to its competitors?
-We will compare Oasis Midstream Partners to similar companies based on the strength of its profitability, analyst recommendations, risk, dividends, valuation, institutional ownership and earnings.
+Oasis Midstream Partners (NASDAQ: OMP) is one of 37 public companies in the “Drilling oil & gas wells” industry, but how does it weigh in compared to its rivals?
+We will compare Oasis Midstream Partners to similar businesses based on the strength of its risk, earnings, analyst recommendations, dividends, institutional ownership, valuation and profitability.

-This table compares Oasis Midstream Partners and its competitors gross revenue, earnings per share and valuation.
+This table compares Oasis Midstream Partners and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue